AngleProtocol/angle-governance-old/README.md

   - The payload to execute is sent to a [`ProposalSender`](contracts/ProposalSender.sol) contract on Ethereum which is a simple LayerZero message passing contract owned by the `AngleGovernor` contract.
   - This payload is to be received on the destination chain by a [`ProposalReceiver`](contracts/ProposalReceiver.sol) contract which role is to then send the payload to the Timelock contract of this chain. `Timelock` contracts of non-Ethereum chains only accept payloads from their respective `ProposalReceiver` contract.

+It's worth noting that, setup like this, the Angle Governance system can be abstracted among a decision module (`AngleGovernor` contract) and an execution module.
+Both are modular, and so any could be changed at any time in the future.

 ---

 ## Documentation 📚